developmentseed/pearl-ml-pipeline/README.md

-# MS LULC ML Training
+# PEARL ML Training Pipeline

-MS LULC ML Training is a fork from Caleb's original GitHub repo for ML models of LULC.
-Though, our current model scripts and workflow are quite different from Caleb's.
-Therefore, this documentation means to serve how we create training data, train and evaluate models on Azure ML, seed datasets creation from trained model.

-## How We Train Models
+This repo contains scripts to manage training data, workflow to create Azure ML stack and train new models that are compatible to be run on the PEARL Platform.
+It is based on the work on Caleb Robinson of Microsoft.

-### Training
+## Training

 - Monitor experiments and training runs on Azure ML
 - Training Repo